-Using Workflows to Schedule Jobs
+Using Workflows to Orchestrate Jobs

 A workflow is a set of rules for defining a collection of jobs and their run order.
 Workflows support complex job orchestration using a simple set of configuration keys to help you resolve failures sooner.

 With workflows, you can:

 Run and troubleshoot jobs independently with real-time status feedback.

 Schedule workflows for jobs that should only run periodically.

 Fan-out to run multiple jobs concurrently for efficient version testing.